Empress Hu (Gao Wei's wife)

 She was the daughter of Hu Changren (胡長仁) the Prince of Longdong, who was the brother of Gao Wei's mother Empress Dowager Hu—making her and her husband cousins.
 Empress Dowager Hu had been discovered by Gao Wei to have carried out an affair with the Buddhist monk Tanxian (曇獻) in 571, and he put her under house arrest.
 Ashamed and wanting to please her son, she summoned Hu Changren's daughter to the palace and dressed her in the best clothes.
 Gao Wei saw her and was infatuated with her.
 He took her as a concubine.

 After Gao Wei killed the general Hulü Guang on suspicion of treason in 572, he deposed Hulü Guang's daughter Empress Hulü.
 His powerful wet nurse Lu Lingxuan wanted to make her adoptive daughter Consort Mu Sheli, the mother of Gao Wei's crown prince Gao Heng, empress, but Empress Dowager Hu wanted Consort Hu to be empress.
 Not confident that she had sufficient persuasive power, however, she had to flatter and give gifts to Lady Lu, requesting her help.
 Lady Lu, seeing that Gao Wei favored Consort Hu at that time, she jointly submitted, with the official Zu Ting, the suggestion to make Consort Hu empress.
-In fall 572, Gao Wei created Consort Hu empress.
+On 11 September 572, Gao Wei created Consort Hu empress.
 To show his love for her, he made clothes out of pearls for her, although those clothes were later burned in a fire.